 When ozone pollution reaches high levels, pollution alerts are issued urging people with respiratory problems to take extra precautions or to remain indoors.
 When it’s inhaled, ozone can damage lung tissues.
 Ozone is harmful to all types of cells.
 It can impair an athlete's performance, create more frequent attacks for individuals with asthma, cause eye irritation, chest pain, coughing, nausea, headaches and chest congestion.
 It can worsen heart disease, bronchitis, and emphysema.

-Rubber, textile dyes, fibers, and certain paints may be weakened or damaged by exposure to ozone.
+Ozone also damages materials like rubber, textile dyes, fibers, and certain paints.
+These materials can be weakened or degraded by exposure to ozone.
 Some elastic materials can become brittle and crack, while paints and fabric dyes may fade more quickly.

 What can we do to decrease the production of ozone in the troposphere?
 Choosing public transportation, walking, or biking instead of traveling in cars is a good step.
-If you wait until evening to refuel your car or mow your lawn, the pollutants released will be unlikely to become ozone.
+If you wait until evening to refuel your car or mow your lawn, it's unlikely that the pollutants released will become ozone.
 And, on a larger scale, you can look for energy sources that don’t emit the pollution that leads to ozone.
 Check with your utility company to find out where your energy comes from.